What is Bill C-12?

 Bill C-12, the Canadian Net-Zero Emissions Accountability Act, is the government's attempt to put the goal of net-zero emissions by 2050 into law.
-It's a good start, but there is widespread consensus that it needs to be much stronger.
+It's not perfect, but it's a start, and it's close to being passed.

 What can you do?